 Two of the best-known global safety indices for countries are:

 - The latest version of the Global Safety Index of the Global Finance Journal was published in 2019.
 In this version, the Netherlands occupied number 31, slightly below the other Western European countries.
-This relatively low rating is due to the risk of flooding, even though major flooding has not happened in the Netherlands in the last 70 years because of the Delta works.
+This relatively low rating is due to the risk of flooding, even though significant flooding has not happened in the Netherlands in the last 70 years because of the Delta works.
 On the other hand, the United States ranks 65th in this Global Safety Index due to its high number of annual homicides.

 - A global safety index of countries, the Berkshire Hathaway Travel Protection Index, aggregates several other global safety indices into a single comprehensive country safety index.
-That allows for the inclusion of a broad risk spectrum to provide a comprehensive interpretation of a country’s overall safety.
+That allows for including a broad risk spectrum to provide a comprehensive interpretation of a country’s overall safety.
 In their latest update of January 2020, The Netherlands ranked 5th among the safest countries to visit.

 What Is The Crime Rate In The Netherlands?

 According to the Dutch police’s latest registration, the percentage of Dutch citizens who were victims of traditional crimes such as theft, burglary, and vandalism decreased to 13,8% in 2019.

 I found this percentage of 13,8% relatively high because I hardly hear about traditional crime except for stolen bikes.
 Criminality is concentrated in cities like Amsterdam, Rotterdam, Utrecht, and The Hague.
 These larger cities are dark blue on the map below, indicating more traditional criminality.

 A large part of the crime rate in the Netherlands is due to the theft of bikes.
 Bike theft is a severe problem in The Netherlands, especially in major cities.
 Approximately 0,5 million bicycles are stolen annually out of the 18 million bikes in total.
 That means that around 2,7% of all bikes are stolen annually.
 The more expensive e-bikes are most popular among thieves, and you should lock your bike securely if you are not using it.